Reactive-Network/reactive-bounties/src/README.md

-# Cover Letter: Crypto Insurance Reactive Smart Contract Bounty Application
+# Cover Letter: Reactive Smart Contract Bounty Application

-Dear Reactive Smart Contract Bounty Team,
+Dear Bounty Program Organizers,

-I am excited to submit my application for the Reactive Smart Contract bounty program.
-I have implemented a Crypto Insurance system that leverages the power of Reactive Smart Contracts to provide a decentralized, efficient, and automated insurance solution for cryptocurrency assets.
+I am excited to submit my application for the Reactive Smart Contract bounty.
+I have developed a CryptoInsurance system that leverages the power of Reactive Smart Contracts to enable efficient cross-chain interactions for automated price checking and claim processing.

 ## Bounty Application Details

 - *Bounty*: Reactive Smart Contract Implementation
-- *Use Case*: Crypto Insurance with Automated Price Checking and Claim Processing
 - *Contact Information*:
-  - Name: Harsh Kasana
+  - Name: Harsh kasana
   - Email: harshkasana05@gmail.com
-  - GitHub: harshkas4na

 ## Project Overview

-The implemented system consists of two main components:

-1. A CryptoInsurance contract deployed on Sepolia testnet
-2. An InsuranceReactive contract deployed on Reactive testnet

-These contracts work together to offer various types of crypto insurance policies, automate price checking, and process claims based on predefined conditions.
+My implementation focuses on creating a crypto insurance platform where users can insure against price fluctuations of various crypto assets.
+The system uses a Reactive Smart Contract to automate price checking and potential claim processing across chains.
+This setup demonstrates the power of Reactive in facilitating cross-chain operations and automating complex workflows in the DeFi insurance space.

 ## Key Features

+1. Fully functional crypto insurance platform on Sepolia testnet
+2. Automated price checking triggered by Reactive Smart Contract
+3. Cross-chain interaction emulation between Sepolia and Reactive testnets
-- Support for multiple insurance types (Loan, Threshold, Sudden Drop)
+4. Support for multiple insurance types: Loan, Threshold, and Sudden Drop
-- Automated price checking using Chainlink price feeds
-- Decentralized claim processing
-- Integration with a meme coin reward system for price check triggers

-## Why Reactive Smart Contracts?

-Reactive Smart Contracts solve several critical problems in this use case:

-1. *Efficient Event Monitoring*: The Reactive contract efficiently monitors events on Sepolia without constant polling, reducing gas costs and improving responsiveness.
-2. *Cross-Chain Communication*: It enables seamless interaction between the Sepolia and Reactive networks, allowing for complex logic execution without direct communication between Origin and Destination contracts.
-3. *Automated Triggering*: Price checks and claim processing can be automatically triggered without relying on centralized systems or frequent manual interactions.

-These features would be difficult or impossible to achieve with traditional smart contracts alone.
+## Technical Implementation

+The project consists of two main contracts:

+1. CryptoInsurance.sol: Deployed on Sepolia, handles the core insurance functionality.
+2. InsuranceReactive.sol: Deployed on Reactive, listens for events from Sepolia and triggers callbacks.

+The Reactive contract subscribes to the TriggerPriceCheck event from the Sepolia contract.
+When a price check is triggered, it automatically initiates a callback to check all price changes, showcasing the power of Reactive in automating cross-chain processes.

+## Compliance with Requirements

+I have ensured that my application meets all the specified requirements, including:

+- Proper implementation of the use case
+- Inclusion of all necessary contracts, deploy scripts, and instructions
+- Deployment of contracts on both Sepolia and Reactive testnets
+- Detailed workflow description and transaction hashes for each step
+- Emulation of cross-chain functionality as specified

 Thank you for considering my application.
-I look forward to your feedback and the opportunity to contribute to the Reactive Smart Contract ecosystem.
+I look forward to your feedback and the opportunity to contribute to the Reactive ecosystem.

 Sincerely,
-Harsh kasana
+Harsh Kasana